CCV/ccvonlinepayments-magento2/README.md

 9. Enter the API key
 10. Openand activate the desired payment methods
 11. Click on Save Config

+*The live API key is released after successful boarding by CCV Online Payments.

 Manuals are available on the [CCV web site](https://www.ccv.eu/nl/service/support/handleidingen).